scikit-rt/scikit-rt/_sources/README.md.txt

 ## 3. Patients and studies

-The `Patient` and `Study` classes allow multiple medical images and structure sets associated with a single patient to be read into one object.
+The `Patient` and `Study` classes allow multiple images and structure sets associated with a single patient to be read into one object.
+These classes can load DICOM and/or NIfTI files organised as described below (sorted data), and can load arbitrarily organised DICOM files (unsorted data).
+In the cases of both sorted and unsorted data, all files relating to a single patient should be placed under a separate directory, the name of which is taken as the patient's identifier.

-### Expected file structure
+### Sorted data

 #### Patient and study file structure

-The files for a patient should be sorted into a specific structure in order for the `Patient` class to be able to read them in correctly.

-The top level directory represents the entire **patient**; this should be a directory whose name is the patient's ID.
+The top level directory represents the entire **patient**.

 The next one or two levels represent **studies**.
 A study is identified by a directory whose name is a timestamp, which is a string with format `YYYYMMDD_hhmmss`.
 These directories can either appear within the patient directory, or be nested in a further level of directories, for example if you wished to separate groups of studies.